Facebook Timeline: A Theological Reflection

 "Remembering" is not a gift of the past, nor is "hoping" a gift of the future; they are gifts of the present.

-Our Facebook timeline [and others’ timelines] could be a source of joy or fear, peace or hatred, gain or loss.
-The present has the power to change what has been or make what will be, so let us live the present well.
+Our Facebook timelines—ours and others’—can be sources of joy or fear, peace or hatred, gain or loss.
+The present has the power to transform what has been and to shape what will be.

 Comments